chun128/A-star-Search-Algorithm-Implementation/README.md

 # A*-Search-Algorithm-Implementation
-Implement the A* algorithm to find the shortest distance from the source to the target
+Implement the A* algorithm to find the shortest distance from the source to the target<br>
+Use the “parent” information to reconstruct the shortest path from the source to the target

 ## Getting Started